ConcySaul/justify/README.md

 > npm run start

-These two command will build and run the nodejs server.
+These three commands will install the packages, build and run the nodejs server.

 Finally, run